-OIH is a wholly owned subsidiary of MSI Reproductive Choices (Registered Company Number 01102208 (England and Wales).
-OIH's operational management is carried out by Options Consultancy Services Limited (Registered Company Number 2695347 (England and Wales)), which is also a subsidiary of MSI Reproductive Choices.
+OIH is a wholly owned subsidiary of MSI Reproductive Choices (Registered Company Number 01102208 (England and Wales)).
+OlH's operational management is carried out by Options Consultancy Services Limited (Registered Company Number 2695347 (England and Wales)), which is also a subsidiary of MSI Reproductive Choices.
 Options Consultancy Services Limited was set up in 1992 to;

-(1) To carry on the business of acting as consultants and providing advice and information in relation to family planning, population growth, birth control and contraception, good health, both mental and physical, of parents, young people and children, illness, whether difficulties connected with the marriage relationship or sexual problems and the advice, difficulties and treatment available for such persons and other health and medical issues.

-(2) To conduct research into any of the above.

-(3) To co-operate with and enter into arrangements with any authorities agencies or bodies, international, national, local or otherwise and to obtain from any such authorities, agencies or bodies any rights, privileges and concessions.

-(4) To carry on any other activity and do anything of any nature which may seem to the company capable of being conveniently carried on or done by the company in connection with the above, or may seem to the company calculated directly or indirectly to benefit the company.
+- (1) To carry on the business of acting as consultants and providing advice and information in relation to family planning, population growth, birth control and contraception, good health, both mental and physical, of parents, young people and children, illness, whether physical or mental or distress caused by unwanted conception, involuntary sterility or difficulties connected with the marriage relationship or sexual problems and the advice, facilities and treatment available for such persons and other health and medical issues. - (2) To conduct research into any of the above. - (3) To co-operate with and enter into arrangements with any authorities, agencies or bodies, international, national, local or otherwise and to obtain from any such authorities, agencies or bodies any rights, privileges and concessions. - (4) To carry on any other activity and do anything of any nature which may seem to the company capable of being conveniently carried on or done by the company in connection with the above, or may seem to the company calculated directly or indirectly to benefit the company.